-If you are moving with your dogs from India then there is a bunch of documentation involved.
+If you are moving with your dogs from India, there is a bunch of documentation involved.
 The most important thing here is to choose the right airline.
-We went with Lufthansa for the perfectly spaced out travel duration as well as the pet lounge at Frankfurt where vets examine the pets before reloading them on the next flight.
+We went with Lufthansa for the perfectly spaced-out travel duration and the pet lounge in Frankfurt where vets examine the pets before reloading them on the next flight.

 Job Search in Canada

-We started aggressively working on our LinkedIn profiles, and building our resume as per Canadian standards much before landing in Canada.
+We started aggressively working on our LinkedIn profiles and building our resumes as per Canadian standards before landing in Canada.

-I made it a point to connect with all friends, and expand my LinkedIn network to as many people in my field of work as was relevant.
+I made it a point to connect with all my friends and expand my LinkedIn network to as many people in my field of work as was relevant.

 It is important to bump up my testimonials and endorsements on LinkedIn.
 If you are in a highly technical or regulated profession, then consider completing your certifications in India, where it is much cheaper.

-One of the most useful things you can do before landing in Canada is signing up for FREE pre-arrival settlement services.
+One of the most useful things you can do before landing in Canada signs up for FREE pre-arrival settlement services.

-These are agencies that are directly funded by the Federal Govt. for the sole purpose of helping immigrants orient themselves with life in Canada, and getting you access to a bunch of resources to get you started on the right foot.
+These are agencies that are directly funded by the Federal Govt. for the sole purpose of helping immigrants orient themselves to life in Canada, and getting them access to a bunch of resources to get them started on the right foot.
 In these settlement initiatives, you can:

 - Learn about Canada, provinces, regions, currencies, food, accommodation, etc.